Web3Mustketeers/decenter-client/README.md

 ### Long-Term Vision

-Bahen.ai aim to promote diversified development in the field of artificial intelligence by breaking through computational bottlenecks and enhancing data collaboration, allowing everyone to explore the future of AI on an equal footing.
+Decenter.ai aim to promote diversified development in the field of artificial intelligence by breaking through computational bottlenecks and enhancing data collaboration, allowing everyone to explore the future of AI on an equal footing.

 We believe that AGI (Artificial General Intelligence) is not a monopoly or oligopoly, but rather a combination of various types of AI from different fields.
 The decentralized nature of blockchain will be the cornerstone to achieve these connections.